Words and Photos: Natalie Bannister

 A GOOD IDEA: Bali has some of the best hotels and villas in the world, fabulous beaches and great shopping, restaurants and nightlife so make sure you leave time to enjoy another side of Bali before or after your yoga retreat.

-GETTING THERE: Garuda offers a large numer of flights per week from Australia to Bali.
-Check with your local travel agent.
+GETTING THERE: Jetstar offers a large number of flights per week from Australia to Bali.